Mahmoud-Bakir/Plantuino/README.md

 As an Admin:
 - View All and specific type of users so that I can check for app activity.
-- Create a new users so that I can add them to the community.
-- Have access to edit actions so that I change user details

 - Have access to delete actions so that I can remove users

 <br><br>